St. Mary the Virgin, Aldermanbury 1200-1666

 But what social change and upheaval could not stop, fire did.
 On 2 September 1666 the Great Fire of London began, burning for five days.
 When it finally burned out, the city of London north of the Thames - including the entire parish of St. Mary the Virgin, Aldermanbury - lay in ruins.

 This was the prelude to the first rebirth of the church.

 With approval for rebuilding granted in 1670, work began in 1672 with the removal of 1,068 cubic yards of rubble.
+The only medieval stones which were incorporated into the new church were the foundation and the stairs that lead to the crypt.
 The church was rebuilt on part of the old foundation with as much original stone as could be salvaged - saving both time and money.
 By 1677 the work was essentially complete; the cupola was added to the tower in 1679.

 No original drawings remain; drawings were typically made by Wren's assistants as guidance for the workers and would be in poor shape when the builders finished with them.
 But, while Wren may not have personally drawn all the plans for St. Mary's, he undoubtedly was the guiding vision behind the design.

 St. Mary the Virgin, Aldermanbury contains elements of both Renaissance Classical and Wren's own English Baroque style.